‘Welcome to the bottom of the food chain.’

 After prodding a decapitated alligator for clues, they end up at the houseboat of his widow and a whole lot of monstrous piscine action kicks off, with the added ‘interest’ of a record-breakingly quick love affair and a casual nod that folks messing about with nature might be a bit naughty.

 Of course, the film makes no sense in all sorts of ways but that somehow doesn’t prevent it from being an entertaining 84 minutes.
-The actors were all sadly disappointed at the 2004/2205 Academy Awards but they’re slightly above the quality we have been weaned to expect from Syfy Channel fare.
+The actors are slightly above the quality we have been weaned to expect from Syfy Channel fare.

 With the added appeal of gratuitously unadorned female flesh, Frankenfish is clearly no Piranha; the acting is poor, the characters are uniformly disagreeable and the houseboat setting runs out of options for action very quickly.
 That said, for pure, schlocky fun, you could do far worse.